 But the main point here is that of restraint: restraint is frequent business for police officers, probably far more frequent than it is for mental health professionals.
 More important still, restraint of patients with complex medical presentations – perhaps complicated further by drugs and / or alcohol – is fundamentally different in nature to the restraint of burglars or shoplifters. it needs to be seen as such.

-This is why policy leads in police services need to be aware of the existence of NICE Guidelines on the “Short-term management of disturbed behaviour.”
+This is why policy leads in police services need to be aware of the existence of NICE guidelines on these issues*.
 We need to give the opportunity to the NHS to implement them, where they can relate to patients who have been detained by the police.
 Again, being frank – I’ve dropped these guidelines onto the toes of various NHS professionals, including A&E staff and psychiatric nurses.
 Most of them haven’t heard of these guidelines, but that’s their issue, not mine.

 If you take nothing else from this blog – take this: the need for ongoing restraint of a mental health patient is a medical emergency – a RED FLAG – and the person should be removed to Accident & Emergency for assessment.
 This is not my view, it is the view of the A&E Consultant who drew up the RED FLAG list that forms part of my area’s place of safety arrangements.
 We didn’t just take his word for it either: we took his list to every A&E department in my force area and explained what it was; we also took it to the Strategic Health Authority.
 They all just nodded and agreed it so there are centuries of professional experience in emergency medicine saying that this is right!

 Incidentally: guess which one of these two findings is all over twitter and the press? … and guess which one is not?